Kernix13/csharp-exception-object-demo/README.md

 ## Tasks

-1. Add `Console.WriteLine` statements to prompt the user to enter any character other than a number to generate a `FormatException`
+1. Add `Console.WriteLine` statements to prompt the user to enter any character other than a number to generate a `FormatException`.
-2. Add a `ReadLine` statement inside a try block to Parse the input provided above
+2. Add a `ReadLine` statement inside a try block to Parse the input provided above.
 3. Add a `Console.WriteLine` statement in the `catch` block that outputs as much information about the Exception that is useful.
-Use `$@"{e.Message}"` and other properties to display the info
+Use `$@"{e.Message}"` and other properties to display the info.
-4. Copy that format for other type of exceptions, maybe with prompts on which type of Exception the user wants to display
+4. Copy that format for other type of exceptions, maybe with prompts on which type of Exception the user wants to display.

 ```
 ex.Message        // Human-readable message